 - Score: 1-0

-- Scorer: Raul Jimenez (59 mins / Wolverhampton)
+- Goal scorer: Raul Jimenez (59th minute / Wolverhampton)

-West Ham, who have been on a great run this season and are third in the league, will be at home to Wolverhampton.
-West Ham were hoping for a point against Wolverhampton to keep up with Chelsea and Manchester City at the top of the table, but they lost scoreless.
-They lost scoreless and dropped to fourth in the league.
+West Ham, who have been making great strides this season, including a third place finish in the league, will be at Wolverhampton’s home.
+West Ham, who have been making great strides this season with their third place finish in the league, traveled to Wolverhampton for a home game.
+They were hoping to get a point against Wolverhampton to keep up with Chelsea and Manchester City, who are at the top of the table, but they lost scoreless.
+However, they lost scoreless and fell to the fourth place in the league.

 Match 8: Liverpool vs Arsenal